arshlaanhaq/Summer_internship/README.md

 # Week_2 Task: Create, read and delete files.
 # Week_3 Task: use of asyn/await.
 # Week_4 TAsk: Express.js that can handle basic routing and middleware.
+# Week_5 Task: Develop a simple application to Create, Read, Update, and Delete (CRUD) entries in a MongoDB database using Mongoose.